yadav-avneesh/MyPrep/Why.md

 As a man thinketh in his heart, so is he. -- James Allen

-Mind is the master power that moulds and makes; And man is mind, and evermore he takes the Tool of thought, and, shaping what he wills, Bring forth a thousand joys, a thousand ills; He thinks in secret, and it comes to pass, Environment is but his looking-glass.
+Mind is the master power that shapes and makes; And man is mind, and evermore he takes the Tool of thought, and, shaping what he wills, Bring forth a thousand joys, a thousand ills; He thinks in secret, and it comes to pass, Environment is but his looking-glass.